-5.2.
-Example: Friends
+5.2 Example: Friends

-For our second example we use a fictional narrative scenario based on the popular sitcom Friends to demonstrate that Yarn can identify and visualize timelines in narratives that contain causal events.
+For our second example we use a fictional narrative scenario based on the popular sitcom Friends.

 In this narrative, Ross's plan is to take Rachel on a date.
 To do so, he must acquire more information about her, find some way of talking to her, ensure she is positively disposed towards him, and eventually ask her out.
 He can acquire more information about her in a number of ways including calling her mother, or asking Phoebe about her by either call or text.
 To ensure she is in a positive mood, he can either give her a gift or say nice things to her, and finally he can either ask her out himself or ask for Phoebe's help.
 To illustrate causality of events in the narrative timeline, we have set up the operator functions for Rachel such that she is more inclined to say yes to Ross if he talks to her mother rather than requesting Phoebe's help.
 Additionally, Rachel's probability of accepting Ross's proposal is also dependent on how impressed she is by him when he asks her.